sudorandom/kmcd.dev/content/posts/2025/internet-map-2025/index.md

 The map visualizes two critical components of the internet's physical layer.

+#### A Note on What You're Seeing (and Not Seeing)
+It's important to note that this map visualizes publicly available data, which doesn't capture the full picture of global connectivity.
+The city peering information, for instance, is sourced from [PeeringDB](https://www.peeringdb.com/), which tracks publicly advertised connections at IXPs.
+A vast amount of internet traffic also flows through private peering arrangements and paid transit links that are not publicly documented and therefore do not appear here.

+Similarly, the map focuses on the *intercontinental* backbone of submarine cables.
+It does not show the incredibly dense web of terrestrial fiber optic cables that run under our streets and alongside major roads.
+While that data would be fascinating, visualizing it would be overwhelming, and acquiring a complete dataset is nearly impossible as network providers rarely share this proprietary information.

 #### Submarine Cables
 The lines snaking across the ocean floors are [submarine communications cables](https://en.wikipedia.org/wiki/Submarine_communications_cable).
 These bundles of fiber optic strands are the high-speed data arteries that connect continents.
 Laying and maintaining them is a modern marvel of engineering, involving everything from specialized cable-laying ships to underwater robots for repairs.
 As you explore the map, you can see how the web of these cables has become denser over time, enabling the global, real-time communication we now take for granted.
 By the start of 2025, the network has grown to **599** cables, spanning a staggering **1,602,092 kilometers**.

 {{< diagram >}}
 {{< image src="alwayshasbeen.png" alt="Map of the Internet" >}}
 {{< /diagram >}}

+##### A Physical Target: Vulnerabilities and Sabotage

+While these cables are heavily armored, especially in shallower coastal waters where most damage occurs, their isolation on the seabed makes them vulnerable.
+For decades, the most common threat has been accidental damage from fishing trawlers and dragged anchors.
+However, in recent years, a more alarming trend has emerged: intentional sabotage.
+The increasing frequency of suspicious cable cuts suggests that these vital arteries of communication are becoming targets in geopolitical conflicts, a reality that may have brought many new visitors to this map.

+Here are just a few of the many recent incidents:

+- **[The Balticconnector Pipeline and Cable Damage (October 2023)](https://jamestown.org/program/strangers-on-a-seabed-sino-russian-collaboration-on-undersea-cable-sabotage-operations/)**: The Balticconnector gas pipeline and two telecom cables between Finland and Estonia were damaged by a dragged anchor from the Hong Kong-flagged ship *Newnew Polar Bear*.
+China later admitted its vessel was responsible but claimed it was an accident.

+- **[The C-Lion1 and BCS East-West Interlink Cuts (November 2024)](https://www.cbsnews.com/news/undersea-cables-cut-europe-finland-germany-hint-russia-sabotage/)**: Two key telecom cables in the Baltic Sea, C-Lion1 (Finland-Germany) and BCS East-West Interlink (Lithuania-Sweden), were severed.
+The Chinese-owned cargo ship *Yi Peng 3* was the primary suspect after it was observed making anomalous movements in the area.

+- **[The Christmas Day Baltic Cable Cuts (December 2024)](https://apnews.com/article/nato-france-russia-baltic-cables-ships-damage-764964a275530915c2cc5af1125ec125)**: On Christmas Day 2024, the Estlink 2 power cable and other telecom cables between Finland and Estonia were damaged by a dragged anchor.
+Finnish authorities seized the suspected vessel, the oil tanker *Eagle S*, which was identified as part of Russia's "shadow fleet".

+- **[The Matsu Islands Blackout (February 2023)](https://www.vice.com/en/article/taiwan-internet-cables-matsu-china/)**: Two undersea cables connecting Taiwan to its outlying Matsu Islands were severed by Chinese vessels, leaving the 14,000 residents with severely disrupted internet for over 50 days.
+The incident highlighted the societal impact of such disruptions and was seen as part of a broader pressure campaign by China.

+- **[The Trans-Pacific Express Cable Cut (January 2025)](https://www.twz.com/news-features/taiwan-coast-guard-blames-chinese-owned-ship-for-cutting-undersea-communications-cable)**: The major Trans-Pacific Express international cable was cut near Taiwan, with suspicion falling on the Chinese-owned cargo ship *Shunxin 39*.
+The vessel had a history of using multiple identities to evade tracking and sailed erratically over the cable's location before the incident.

+- **[The Red Sea Cable Disruption (February 2024)](https://www.csis.org/analysis/red-sea-cable-damage-reveals-soft-underbelly-global-economy)**: Three critical cables in the Red Sea were severed by the anchor of the sinking cargo ship *Rubymar*, which had been struck by a Houthi missile.
+The incident disrupted a significant portion of Europe-Asia data traffic and highlighted the vulnerability of infrastructure in contested maritime chokepoints.

+- **[The Gulf of St. Lawrence Sabotage (December 2023 & 2024)](https://www.cbc.ca/news/canada/nova-scotia/bell-subsea-fibre-optic-cable-newfoundland-1.7461963)**: A subsea cable connecting Nova Scotia and Newfoundland was deliberately cut in December 2023 and again in December 2024.
+Evidence showed an "angle grinder cut" through the steel-wrapped cable, confirming sabotage, though the perpetrator and motive remain unknown.

+These examples represent only a fraction of such incidents, which have escalated in frequency and impact in recent years.

 #### Internet Exchange Points (IXPs)
 The circles on the map represent cities with [Internet Exchange Points](https://www.cloudflare.com/learning/cdn/glossary/internet-exchange-point-ixp/).
 If submarine cables are the interstate highways of the internet, then IXPs are the bustling, hyper-connected metropolitan areas where all the traffic is headed.